Carolyne Kauser-AbbottProvencal RecipesSide DishTaste

 • Wash and chop the parsley.

-• When the pan is hot but not too hot (because the olive oil loses its beneficial qualities if it's burnt), sauté the aubergines with garlic and a large handful of parsley.
+• When the pan is hot but not too hot (because the olive oil loses its beneficial qualities if it's burnt), sauté the aubergines with garlic and a large handful of parsley, stirring occasionally.

 • Preparation of the tomatoes: Score the bottom of the tomatoes.
-Dip the tomatoes in boiling water for about 3-5 minutes for ease of peeling the skin.
+Dip the tomatoes in boiling water for about 3-5 minutes to make peeling the skin easier.

 • Wait until they cool to cut and seed them.
 You can fry the tomatoes with peppers or separately, still with olive oil and garlic.
 Stir occasionally.